AnaMal08/classes/finalproject/README.md

 ## Bicycling in DC

 This project presents location of bike stations, bike trails and tourist attractions along the bike trails in Washington D.C.
-The map is zoomable and interactive.
+The map is a zoomable and an interactive.

-### Data
+### Project links

 Project repository: https://github.com/AnaMal08/classes/tree/master/finalproject